mojahidmamu/CONEPTUAL-SESSION/Milestone-9/Firebase-Conceptual-01/README.md

 1. go to firabse:
 2. go to console:
 3. build > authentication > google or email/password or twitter :
-4. Then, go to firebase docs > build > authentication > web > google or others-----
+4. Then, go to firebase docs > build > authentication > web > google or others----- => step by step
-5. and follow the documentation: without optional code. from the documentation-----
+5. and follow the documentation: without optional code. from the documentation----- => step by step
 6.